silverstagtech/blog/content/post/anchoringinlife.md

 # Forget everything and become the child again

-As we said with the children of domestic abuse; helping them can sometimes be as simple as having them forget the lessons that they are taught from their parents.
-We help remove the anchors that they have put in place that filter the worlds information into something they they are terrified of.
+As we said with the children of domestic abuse; helping them, can be as simple as having them forget the lessons that they were taught from their parents.
+We help remove the anchors that they have put in place that filter the worlds information down to something they they are terrified of.

 Hopefully you are not one of these people and if you are, consider if you are living life by the anchors of your parents.